Manhattan Project: Secrecy

+The Manhattan Project operated under a mandate of "absolute secrecy" from Roosevelt, meaning that the very existence of the project itself was to be kept secret.
+This proved a daunting task given the amount of knowledge and speculation about nuclear fission that existed prior to the Manhattan Project, the huge numbers of people involved, and the scale of the facilities.
+Groves adopted an extreme version of compartmentalization (the need-to-know policy):

+This clashed with the norms of many of the scientists involved, who claimed that science could not operate successfully under such requirements.
+The Manhattan Project officials also had difficulty with journalists, Congressmen, federal officials who were not "in the know", residents near local sites, judges adjudicating land claims, and other sources of speculation, prying, and leaks, along with concerns about espionage and sabotage.
+Groves relied on the FBI and his own autonomous G-2 intelligence unit to investigate potential security violations.
+Ultimately over 1,500 "loose talk" cases were investigated during the war.

-Byron Price, head of the government's Office of Censorship, called the Manhattan Project the best-kept secret of the war.
-A 1945 Life article estimated that before the Hiroshima and Nagasaki bombings "probably no more than a few dozen men in the entire country knew the full meaning of the Manhattan Project, and perhaps only a thousand others even were aware that work on atoms was involved."
+Because of its relative success at keeping the story out of newspapers, Byron Price, head of the Office of Censorship, ultimately designated the Manhattan Project "the best-kept secret of the war".
+In 1945 Life estimated that before the Hiroshima and Nagasaki bombings "probably no more than a few dozen men in the entire country knew the full meaning of the Manhattan Project, and perhaps only a thousand others even were aware that work on atoms was involved."
 The magazine wrote that the more than 100,000 others employed with the project "worked like moles in the dark".
-Warned that disclosing the project's secrets was punishable by 10 years in prison or a fine of US$10,000, they saw enormous quantities of raw materials enter factories with nothing coming out and monitored "dials and switches while behind thick concrete walls mysterious reactions took place" without knowing the purpose of their jobs.
+Warned that disclosing the project's secrets was punishable by 10 years in prison or a fine of US$10,000, they monitored "dials and switches while behind thick concrete walls mysterious reactions took place" without knowing the purpose of their jobs.

-In December 1945 the United States Army published a secret report analysing and assessing the security apparatus surrounding the Manhattan Project.
-The report states that the Manhattan Project was "more drastically guarded than any other highly secret war development."
-The security infrastructure surrounding the Manhattan Project was so vast and thorough that in the early days of the project in 1943, security investigators vetted 400,000 potential employees and 600 companies that would be involved in all aspects of the project for potential security risks.
-Although at times the most important employer in the nation for government bureaucrats assigning manpower, they only knew of the "Pasco secret project"; one said that until Hiroshima "we had no idea what was being made".
+In December 1945 the US Army published a secret report assessing the security apparatus surrounding the Manhattan Project.
+The report states that the project was "more drastically guarded than any other highly secret war development."
+The surrounding security infrastructure was so vast and thorough that in the early days of the project in 1943, investigators vetted 400,000 potential employees and 600 companies for potential security risks.

-Oak Ridge security personnel considered any private party with more than seven people as suspicious, and residents—who believed that US government agents were secretly among them—avoided repeatedly inviting the same guests.
-Although original residents of the area could be buried in existing cemeteries, every coffin was reportedly opened for inspection.
-Everyone, including top military officials, and their automobiles were searched when entering and exiting project facilities.
-One Oak Ridge worker stated that "if you got inquisitive, you were called on the carpet within two hours by government secret agents.
-Usually those summoned to explain were then escorted bag and baggage to the gate and ordered to keep going".